+Read the message together.
 If students can put a mark on the message while safely distancing, they can initial or check under a column.
-If not, have them raise their hand for the choice they like best.
+If not, have them raise their hand for the one they like best.

-Display the message on the screen prior to the meeting.
 Read aloud together.
-Have students stay muted and read aloud to themselves with you.
+Have students stay muted and read aloud with you:

-Good Morning, Third Graders,
+Good Morning, Fifth Graders,

 We've had two great days together.
 We're learning so much about each other, which will help us learn together this year.
+We'll also play lots of games together.
+Where do you prefer to play?